Robust Fleet Sizing for Multi-UAV Inspection Missions under Synchronized Replacement Demand

 \subsection{Handover Frequency}

-As illustrated in Fig.~\ref{fig:handover_counts}, $H$ is nearly identical across Duty-Cycle, Erlang-B, and Proposed within each scenario.
-In S5, all three methods produce roughly 52 handovers per mission.
+As shown in Fig.~\ref{fig:handover_counts}, $H$ is nearly identical across Duty-Cycle, Erlang-B, and Proposed within each scenario.
+In S5, all three methods produce roughly $H=52$ per mission.
 Increasing the spare count does not reduce replacement demand, since the number of handovers is determined by $m$ and $R$, rather than the spare allocation $k$.
-Additional spares ensure that requests are served, but they do not change how many requests are generated.
+Additional spares ensure requests are served but do not change how many are generated.
 This invariance justifies the use of a common $H$ when computing the independence reference in Section~V-D.